 If it is possible, as far as it depends on you, live at peace with everyone.
 (Ro 12:18)

-On Tuesday 10th October, retired attorney Sandra Gilbert shared with us her perspectives on legal considerations of which Christians should be aware.
+Retired attorney Sandra Gilbert recently shared with us her perspectives on legal considerations of which Christians should be aware.

 Minnesota State Law

 The Minnesota Human Rights Act aims to ensure freedom from discrimination in matters such as employment, housing, property, education and public services.
 Discrimination based on the following factors is illegal: race, color, creed, religion, national origin, sex, marital status, disability, public assistance status, sexual orientation, age, and familial status.